rwaldron/tc39-notes/es7/2016-03/march-31.md

 AWB: are there initlaizaation expressions on the public class fields?  what is the scoping and evaluation time

-JM: eval time is immediatley at the last stage after calling super (the proposal documents it).
+JM: eval time is immediately at the last stage after calling super (the proposal documents it).
 It is part of construction

 WH: this is similar to the alternate implementation of private fields?